trevorkeenan/gpp-co2-ncc/ReadME.md

 ## Folder structure and contents
  ./data/

- 	dataFile.mat contains the underlying data for the analysis, in particular the long term GPP products both with and without a CO2 effect on photosynthetic light-use efficiency
+ 	dataFile.mat contains the underlying data for the analysis, in particular the long term GPP products both with and without a CO2 effect on photosynthetic light-use efficiency.

-./functions contains plotting code and the prediction error code.
+./functions contains multiple analysis dependencies.